asfadmin/CIRRUS-core/README.md

 ## Development Setup

+Set DAAC_DIR as an enviroment var:

+      $ export DAAC_DIR=$HOME/projects/acme-cumulus

+Here DAAC_DIR is the absolute path to the fork of `CIRRUS-DAAC` that you would like to deploy.

+If DAAC_DIR is not set, make will give you the following error:

+        make: *** Makefile: Not a directory.
+Stop.
+        make: *** [Makefile] Error 2

-You can run tests and deploy the stack inside of a Docker container:
+You can start an interactive Docker container session and use this to run tests and deploy the stack:

         $ make image
-        $ DAAC_DIR=$HOME/projects/acme-cumulus make container-shell
+        $ make container-shell

-Here DAAC_DIR is the absolute path to the fork of `CIRRUS-DAAC` that you would like to deploy.

 ## Organization